How to Gracefully Thank People and When to Do So

-Saying "thank you" seems like it should be a simple thing to do, but the truth is that many people find this awkward and difficult.
+Saying "thank you" to someone to show appreciation seems like it should be a simple thing to do, but the truth is that many people often find doing so to be awkward and embarrassing.

 No matter which technique you decide to use, make sure that it is suitable to the situation.